vesk4000/bm/_posts/2017-02-02-spondoolies-tech-sp20-jackson-review.md

 <h2>Setup</h2>

 <p>Spondoolies’ <a href="/how-to-setup-bitcoin-mining-hardware-bitmain-antminer/">user interface provides</a> all the configuration settings and monitoring information you’re likely to need.
-The SP20 simplicity itself to setup.
-The GUI displays temperatures and hashrate for each individual chip, plus other vital info.
+The SP20 simplicity itself to setup. </p>

+<p>The GUI displays temperatures and hashrate for each individual chip, plus other vital info.
 You can even use it to adjust voltages (within reason) on the board, to find that sweet spot between hashrate, power and heat.</p>

 <p>The SP20 connects via Ethernet only.</p>